Qbizinc/qbiz-wiki/training/Certifications/training/gcp_professional_data_engineer_certification_v2.md

 ## Additional course options

 Both [A Cloud Guru](https://acloudguru.com/) and [Cloud Academy](https://cloudacademy.com/) offer an extensive set of similar courses and practice exams.
 I didn't dig deep into their materials but they appeared to be high quality from what I did see.
-Cloudera appeared to offer Google's course, and Udemy's offerings appeared lower quality to me.
+Coursera appeared to offer Google's course, and Udemy's offerings appeared lower quality to me.

 ## Courses and Quests